kujenga/website/content/blog/go-mlp.md

 a critical step forward towards tackling more realistic machine learning problems[^properTesting].

-> For speed of execution in CI systems, the following test case limits the
-> dataset size to 1/6 of what it normally would be, with 60k total examples.
-> This is a trick that can be useful generally, to use a subset of your dataset
-> that can by more quickly trained on to get things functional, and then pulling
-> in the rest of the data later as you fine tune the architecture.
+For speed of execution in CI systems, the following test case limits the dataset size to 1/6 of what it normally would be, with 60k total examples.
+This is a trick that can be useful with very large datasets that can take a long time to train on.
+By using use a subset of your dataset that can be more quickly trained on you can iterate faster to get things functional, and then pull in the rest of the data later as you fine tune the architecture.
+Here our data isn't really big enough to worry about that too much, but it is nice to have CI systems run a bit quicker when executing tests.

 {{< emgithub "https://github.com/kujenga/goml/blob/fc6bc437686cf50dc0ba9f3bb7f7e7ee23bc611d/neural/mlp_test.go#L270-L303" >}}